stran9elet/file_sharing/README.md

 (Alternatively, we can one by one fill our routing table using bootstrap node as well. say we are 1111, simply ask the bootstrap node for k nodes closest to id 0 and 10 and 110 and 1110)

+currently, when a new node joins a network, it broadcasts a hello message via the bootstrap to whole of its routing table, giving new node's id as sender, to which all other nodes in network reply with hello message back, which helps the current node fill its routing table

+currently, it only stores a given hash key at one node.
+I wanted to store them in k closest nodes, and i also wrote a function for that, but sadly that function was not properly working, and i did not have the time to debug it.

 But after filling its routing table, how am i going to redistribute the keys?
 Since some keys which are now closest to this newly added node are currently being stored by some of its neighbours

 Suppose if a new node is added to the network, due to which a key held by a given old node is now closest to this new node instead.
 Then how to handle it?